joe-p/Mithras-Contracts/README.md

 ### Switch to BLS12-381

 Currently the circuit uses BN254 and the baby jubjub curve.
 We should switch to BLS12-381 and the Bandersnatch curve which is a more modern curve that offers better security.

+This is mainly blocked by https://github.com/giuliop/AlgoPlonk/pull/2.
+Once AlgoPlonk supports a larger BLS12-381 setup, we should be able to seamlessly switch to it.

 ### ASA Support

 This should be relatively straightforward to implement and just requires a commitment to the ASA ID in each transaction.
 The main challenge is determining how MBR should work.

-### Include Encrypted Amount and Receiver in Transactions

-Currently transactions do not include the encrypted amount and receiver, but no changes are needed to the app logic or circuit to support this.
-ECEIS encryption is implemented and tested using the bahy jubjub keys, so it is mostly just a matter of adding them to the Algorand transaction.
+### View Keys

+Currently an outside observer cannot determine the details of transactions without knowing all the secrets.
+This makes it hard to safely audit transactions and hard to users to determine their spendable balance.
+To solve this, we can add encrypted secrets to the Algorand transactions.
+The secrets would be encrypted with ECIES using a public key that is intended for viewing only.